Uploaded image for project: 'OpenShift Bugs'

 CheckComputeClusterPermissions:<OCP_Node> failed: missing privileges for compute cluster <vSphere Cluster>: Resource.AssignVMToPool, VApp.AssignResourcePool, VApp.Import, VirtualMachine.Config.AddNewDisk

-I think this should not happen because according to documentation, those permissions should be at the cluster level if you're not planning to have the VMs in the cluster root folder.
+According to the documentation, those permissions shouldn't need to be at the cluster level if you're not planning to have the VMs in the cluster root folder, and could be at the Resource Pool level instead.

 Version-Release number of selected component (if applicable):